 But the truth is, no one is completely powerless, no one is insignificant, it is simply a persistent illusion.
 “You want to know my superpower?”
 I suddenly asked two astonished friends I shared a taxi cab with recently, I had had a little too much to drink, so the question was not only awkward and absurd, it was also slurred.
 Amused and intrigued, they asked, “What is it?”
 With enough drama for an imaginary drum roll, I exclaimed, “I can always find the sadist in every party!
 Actually, they always find me!”

 It’s the sad truth.
 Which is why my mantra has always been these two quotes: “The best index to a person’s character is how he treats people who can’t do him any good, and how he treats people who can’t fight back.”
-(Van Buren) and “Be the change you want to see in the world.”
+(Abigail Van Buren) and “Be the change you want to see in the world.”
 (Gandhi)

 It’s not necessarily that I’m a great target for bullies, though I’ve certainly experienced bullying, it’s that people tend to overlook and underestimate me.
 They often reveal things to me that they would normally hide—coarser, darker aspects of their character.
 I call it “backdoor treatment”.
 Everyone has a front door, a pretty façade they want most people to see with all the bright, polished trophies.
 But everyone also has a backdoor, often hidden, reserved for those less-guarded moments in life: The moment when you’ve already worked a 40-hour week and your boss demands that you do overtime right now.
 The moment when you’re alone with a screaming toddler and there is no one to see you and judge you.
 The moment when you’ve accidentally struck an animal with your car and you must decide what to do next.
 That “backdoor” is the part of people that I have seen.
 As you can imagine, it can be incredibly ugly—though not always, I have also encountered beauty there.
 It is unrefined, animalistic, raw.

-The first time I met Rebecca, I could immediately sense that she was both confused and unimpressed with me.
+The first time I met Rebecca, I immediately sensed that she was both confused and unimpressed with me.
 We had both graduated from good colleges and were close in age.
 On paper, we had a great deal in common, there was no reason why we could not have been friends.
 But whenever I spoke to her or sat with her in meetings, she treated me like an inanimate object, like a lamp or a chair.
 At first, she was very cold and quiet.
 Since I had experienced a situation similar to this before, when a coworker “didn’t know how to treat me” (didn’t know if I was her equal or superior based on my qualifications), I initiated small talk with Rebecca and made every effort to be as kind and polite as possible, as the popular expression goes, “You never get a second chance to make a first impression”.

 But it soon became apparent that Rebecca had very little respect for me and there was nothing I could do to earn it, even though I excelled at my job and was constantly praised for my work by the clients and management.
 During our daily meetings, which were often just the two of us in her office, Rebecca began to criticize every aspect of my appearance, my personal life, my bearing, the way I spoke, my “lack of confidence”.
 She often did this at the end, like a finishing touch, adding a rueful laugh to assert that my shortcomings and oddities were an endless source of amusement for her.
 When I tried to change the subject or steer her back to work-related issues, she would give me a malicious smile or start giggling.